willzxone/The-AI-Engineer-Challenge/frontend/README.md

 - Verify the API URL in `next.config.js` or `.env.local`

 **API key not working?**
-- Make sure your API key starts with `sk-`
+- Make sure the `OPENAI_API_KEY` environment variable is set on the backend server
 - Check that you have credits in your OpenAI account
 - Verify the API key is correct (you can test it in the OpenAI playground)